 If the idea of camera sunglasses seems familiar, perhaps that’s because it sounds like Snapchat Spectacles, which launched in 2016.
 In what I can only imagine is a loving tribute, Facebook has named its camera sunglasses “Stories” after the other signature product that Facebook/Instagram lifted from Snapchat.

 For clarity's sake, I will herein refer to Ray-Ban Stories as “Facebook glasses,” because that’s exactly what I know you are thinking when you read this.
 The words “Facebook” and “glasses” are making the hair on the back of your neck stand up, right?
 The phrase “secret spy camera glasses” is making your heart race.
-The phrase “and it’s made by FACEBOOK!” makes you emit a blood-curdling scream.
+And when you hear, “and it’s made by FACEBOOK!”, you emit a blood-curdling scream.
 Knowing that Facebook is discussing building facial recognition into these things curdles the stomach.

 The second thing to make clear is that these glasses do NOT stream to Facebook or post directly to your Facebook or Instagram.
 They take photos and short videos and send those to a special app on your phone (iOS or Android) that connects to the glasses over Bluetooth.